Singtel H1 earnings nearly treble to S$3.4 billion on one-off gains

 The board has approved an interim dividend of S$0.082 per share for H1, comprising a core dividend of S$0.064 per share and a value realisation dividend of S$0.018 per share.
 This is higher than the interim dividend of S$0.07 per share paid out the year before.

-Singtel group chief executive officer Yuen Kuan Moon said: “While the macroeconomic outlook remains challenging, and the Optus business faces uncertainty, our business and geographical diversity is lending stability to the group’s performance.”
+Yuen said: “While the macroeconomic outlook remains challenging, and the Optus business faces uncertainty, our business and geographical diversity is lending stability to the group’s performance.”

 Decoding Asia newsletter: your guide to navigating Asia in a new global order.
 Delivered to your inbox.
 Free.